-HOUSE OF REPRESENTATIVES NEWS RELEASE: ‘Sakada Day’ to honor Hawai’i’s Filipino heritagePosted on May 22, 2015 in Latest News, Newsroom, Press Releases
+HOUSE OF REPRESENTATIVES NEWS RELEASE: ‘Sakada Day’ to honor Hawai’i’s Filipino heritagePosted on May 22, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu, Hawaii – In events at the Capitol before an overflow crowd, Governor Ige held signing ceremony for HB604, which establishes December 20 of each year as ‘Sakada Day’ in Hawaii.
 The bill recognizes the Filipino community’s contribution to the history, economy, culture and heritage of Hawaii.
 The measure was introduced by Rep. John Mizuno (Kalihi Valley, Kamehameha Heights, Lower Kalihi) with 18 other legislators, at the urging of Consul General Gina Jamoralin of the Philippine Consulate General in Honolulu.

 “Like many moments in history, the arrival of the first 15 sakadas in Hawaii occurred little noticed by most in Hawaii at the time,” said Mizuno.
 “However, after viewing their struggles and sacrifices we are honored to recognize the first migration of Filipinos in Hawaii and the sakadas that followed as we appreciate their historic importance and significance to shaping Hawaii.
 Today Filipinos have achieved significant success worldwide, however in moving forward it is important to remember the great pioneers who paved the way which allowed for such success to occur.
 After reviewing the legacy of the sakada we truly begin to understand all that it represents and means to all of us in the state.”